0xKourama/Elbanna-NP-Notes/Learning/HTB/Writeups/Heist/Heist.md

 nevermind the names I use.
 It's totally normal XD

 P.S.
-After checking **Ippsec's** writeup, the *intended path* was to dump the memory of the firefox process and use the `strings` command to look into its contents where the credentials would for the administrator would be found.
+After checking **Ippsec's** writeup, the *intended path* was to dump the memory of the firefox process and use the `strings` command to look into its contents where the credentials for the administrator would be found.
 But, oh well :/ :D